SemionVlad/Adjacency-Matrix-C/README.md

 This project is part of academic coursework and is subject to university guidelines.

 ---
-*Developed with ❤️ and ☕ by Shimon Esterkin*" > README.md
+*Developed with ❤️ and ☕ by Shimon Esterkin*